We will begin our work in two cities: Baltimore, Maryland, and a yet-to-be-determined city in West Virginia

 We have selected Baltimore, Maryland, as the first of two cities to participate in our pilot program.
 Although we haven’t yet finalized the location of the second city, we believe an impoverished area of West Virginia, the poorest state in the United States and a location proximal to Baltimore, may be ideal.

 The poverty in Baltimore (urban) and most parts of West Virginia (rural and semi-rural) is so severe and widespread and shocking that these areas may not seem to be part of the United States, the richest country in the world.

-The myriad of problems in these communities exemplify the endemic institutionalized social and economic and class and race problems that have plagued the United States for decades—some of the very problems AI Humanity set out to solve.
+The myriad of problems in these communities exemplify the endemic, institutionalized social, economic, class, and race problems that have plagued the United States for decades—the very problems AI Humanity has set out to solve.

 - Baltimore, Maryland